-Nationally, the overall proportion of girls doing STEM subjects drops off at A Level, with lower numbers of females being entered for all STEM subjects.
-At Sheffield Girls' Sixth Form, we are proud to buck this trend.
-This year 73% of Year 12 and Year 13 students are studying at least one STEM subject.
+Nationally, the overall proportion of girls doing STEM subjects drops off at A-Level, with lower numbers of females being entered for all STEM subjects.
+At Sheffield Girls' Sixth Form, we are proud to buck this trend; 79% of Year 12 and Year 13 girls study at least one STEM subject.
 Indeed, many girls opt for two or more STEM subjects.